Posted in: Infants & Toddlers

 Far more important than developing a robust eater, and regardless of whether your baby is bottle- or breast-fed, the feeding relationship is the first crucial task of parenting.
 When feeding is warm and consistent, it creates a building block for later feelings of attachment.
 Babies learn that they can count on you to take care of their needs.
 And, since feeding is a reciprocal process, it is the first place that babies learn about their impact on you.
 When he cries, he can get you to feed him.
 Through a predictable, reliable feeding experience, your baby will learn that the world is a safe place.

 There are many behaviors that help your baby to enjoy food and eating: looking at your baby, holding your baby securely, letting her decide when to eat, how much to have and when to stop—and all this without a lot of interruptions to wipe or burp her.
 Once your child is about six months, it’s important to let him decide how much to eat and self-feed.
 It’s a positive experience for your child to get messy (though less fun for the cleaner-upper).
 While he’s making his food into a train track with locomotives going across his high chair, talk to him in a quiet and encouraging manner.
 But, this is only the first opportunity to make eating enjoyable—there will be lots of other points along the way to direct the train toward a satisfying family dinner.

-A version of this post originally appeared and was written by the author (Fishel) in The Family Dinner Project’s Food for Thought blog on December 11, 2011.
+A version of this post originally appeared and was written by the author (Fishel) in The Family Dinner Project’s Food for Thought blog.